eldronzhou/SDPR/README.md

 ## Running SDPR

-When running in parallel using (22*3 = 66 threads), SDPR is able to finish MCMC in around 15 minutes based on our experience.
+When running in parallel using (22*3 = 66 threads), SDPR is able to finish MCMC in around 15 minutes for ~0.8 million Hapmap3 SNPs on an Intel Xeon processor.

 ```
 # for chr i using 3 threads